vectorgrp/sil-kit/docs/api/can.rst

 .. highlight:: cpp

-!!!
 Using the CAN Controller
 -------------------------

-!!!
+The CAN Service API provides a CAN bus abstraction through :cpp:class:`CanControllers<ib::sim::can::ICanController>`.
+A CAN controller can be created by calling :cpp:func:`IParticiant::CreateCanController()<ib::mw::IParticipant::CreateCanController>`.

 Initialization
 ~~~~~~~~~~~~~~~~~~~~

-Before the CAN Controller can be used, the baud rate needs to be set by passing it to
+For a detailed simulation with the :ref:`VIBE Network Simulator<chap:VIBE-NetSim>`, the baud rate of a CAN controller needs to be set by passing it to
+:cpp:func:`ICanController::SetBaudRate()<ib::sim::can::ICanController::SetBaudRate>` before using it.
-:cpp:func:`ICanController::SetBaudRate()<ib::sim::can::ICanController::SetBaudRate>`.
-Then, it has to be
+Furthermore, it has to be started explicitly by calling
-started explicitly by calling :cpp:func:`ICanController::Start()<ib::sim::can::ICanController::Start>`.
+:cpp:func:`ICanController::Start()<ib::sim::can::ICanController::Start>`.
+These functions can but do not have to be called in a simple functional simulation without :ref:`VIBE Network Simulator<chap:VIBE-NetSim>`.

 The following example configures a CAN controller with a baud rate of 10'000 baud
 for regular CAN messages and a baud rate of 1'000'000 baud for CAN FD messages.